What is a Diode?

-A diode is a device which has two active electrodes and two terminals and allows the current to pass only in a single direction.
-These devices are used to protect circuits by limiting the voltage and also turn AC into DC.
-Semiconductors like silicon and germanium are used to make most of the diodes.
+A diode is a two-terminal electronic component that conducts electricity primarily in one direction.
+It has high resistance on one end and low resistance on the other end.
+These devices are used to protect circuits by limiting the voltage and to also transform AC into DC.
+Semiconductors like silicon and germanium are used to make the most of diodes.
 Even though they transmit current in a single direction, the way with which they transmit differs.
 There are different kinds of diodes and each type has its own applications.

 Types of Diodes